Cosmetics to Hong Kong

 - English is widely used in business.

 Competition is fierce as the Hong Kong market is highly fragmented and saturated with products from a wide array of supplier countries.
-The cosmetics and skincare market in Hong Kong is still dominated by international and premium brands from France, Japan, Switzerland and the USA.
+The cosmetics and skincare market in Hong Kong is still dominated by international and premium brands from France, Japan, Switzerland and the United States.

 In recent years, new brands from Japan and Korea and niche brands built on ‘natural’ or plant-based ingredients are becoming more popular.
 The pop culture wave of Korean cosmetics has recently intensified the competition.
 At the lower end, imports from China dominate.